You do not need a Texas driver’s license to register to vote.

 The state does not accept student IDs for voting purposes.

-Unfortunately, the state of Texas does not consider student IDs a valid form of ID for voting.
+Unfortunately, Texas does not consider student IDs a valid form of ID for voting.
 This is purposeful, and a tactic to suppress college voters.

 You must take your ID with you to vote.

-If you have any problem casting your ballot call:
+If you have any questions or difficulty voting, call: